derrekyoung/appd-agent-management/README.md

 A collection of scripts to handle agent downloads, installs and upgrades.

+## Getting Started
+Download the latest release from https://github.com/derrekyoung/appd-agent-management/releases.
+Unzip and apply `chmod u+x *.sh` to the files in the directory so that your user can execute the scripts.

+# Functionality

 ## Install/Upgrade Agent Locally
 Operates on your local system.
 Install a brand new agent or upgrade a new agent in place.
+Upgrades will sync existing configurations and settings.

 Usage: `./local-agent-install.sh AGENT_ARCHIVE`